This plugin has several different configuration settings and uses a variety of integration into woocommerce and wordpress.

 If the above is working and generating tickets, then the raffle plugin is functioning correctly.

-The next common issue is when ticket images are selected and the images are not displaying.
+3. Issue when ticket images are selected and the images are not displaying.

 - If no ticket image is displayed but the tickets are generating above, then the problem is most likely the gdlibary function on your hosting.